Shaheena Banu, Nasimudeen R. Jabir, Nanjappa C. Manjunath,

 Results: Fasting blood glucose levels in control and test group samples were found to be

 178.55± 35.61 and 153.50± 48.10, respectively.
 After the consumption of plain tea and mulberry

 tea, the PPG values were recorded as 287.20± 56.37 and 210.21± 58.73, respectively.
 A highly

 significant (p<0.001) change in the PPG level was observed in response to mulberry tea in all the test

-patients compared with control.
+patients compared with the control.
 Moreover, the effect size was also found to be very large (1.31).

-Conclusion: Mulberry tea suppresses postprandial rise of blood glucose levels after 90 min of its consumption.
+Conclusion: Mulberry tea suppresses the postprandial rise of blood glucose levels after 90 min of its consumption.

 ª 2014 Production and hosting by Elsevier B.V. on behalf of King Saud University.